History of Oklahoma: The Civil Rights Era in Oklahoma: Activism, Counterculture, and Leaders 1955-1970

-The American Indian Movement/Red Power Movement in Oklahoma of the Late 1960's-1970's
+The American Indian Movement/Red Power Movement in Oklahoma of the Late 1960s-1970s

 With the civil rights era underway, Native Americans began to fight for their freedoms as well.
 After centuries of improper treatment under the United States constitution, the American Indian movement, or AIM was founded originally in Minneapolis to protest and prevent police racially profiling Native Americans.
 However, this movement quickly expanded across the United States.
 As Oklahoma was originally a reserved territory marked for Native reservations following the Indian Removal Act, the state maintained a large population of Native peoples.
 Although the first few years of the American Indian movement were not marked with any significant events in Oklahoma, the year 1972 saw the movement's first point of significant progress in the state.
 On September 12, 1972, forty to fifty Native Americans from the American Indian Movement overtook the office of Indian Education Director Overton James in demand that he resign from his current Indian Education Director position, along with his position of the governor of the Chickasaw nation.
 Along with the demands of resignation, the American Indian Movement experienced collective outrage in the way that funds based on the Johnson-O'Malley Act of 1934 were ultimately detrimental to the education of Native students.

 Carter Camp, the Kansas and Oklahoma American Indian Movement coordinator demanded action from the nation Bureau of Indian Affairs (BIA), and ultimately freeze any funds from the Johnson-O'Malley act until the BIA negotiated and agreed to send representatives to the office under occupation.
 With the negotiation between American Indian movement leaders and Bureau of Indian Affairs, the AIM deemed themselves fully successful as the BIA froze all funds from the Johnson-O'Malley act for the fiscal year along with allowing for more native input on how finances for Indian Education is spent.
 This success for the AIM gained them nationwide notoriety, and provided a nationwide success for native input into politics.

 Shortly after this AIM success, the movement had another overtaking in Lawton, Oklahoma.
 After the students of Fort Hill Indian School (FHIS) called for the aid of the American Indian movement due to a lack of consideration or responsiveness from faculty and administrative officials at the school because of an inconsistency in the schools curfew policy.
 In response to this, the American Indian movement overtook the Fort Hill Indian School Administration building, staying there in protest for the students for over twenty four hours before police officers came to the scene and arrested four individuals for trespassing.
 Despite the success of their first takeover of Overton James's office, this display at the Fort Hill Indian School unfortunately displayed inconsistencies and a lack of devotion to its own personal cause, but instead acted as a response group for individual instances of prejudice against Native Americans.